AccumulateNetwork/accumulate-docs/tutorials/create-a-lite-account.md

-# Sending a Transaction with a Lite Token Account
+# Creating a Lite Token Account

 This tutorial will teach you how to create and fund an account, send tokens between the two, send credits, check account balance, and check transaction info.&#x20;